C0DER11101/DSA_revisit/DSAcpp/Algorithms/Graphs/BreadthFirstSearch.md

 **Remember one thing:**

-` The adjacent vertices of a vertex is/are searched only after removing it from the queue. `
+` The adjacent vertices of a vertex is/are searched only after removing that vertex from the queue. `

 ## Algorithm